cybertec-postgresql/pgwatch/docs/tutorial/docker_installation.md

     databases.

-1. Find the latest pgwatch release version by going to the project's Github *Releases* page or use the public API with something like
+1. Find the latest pgwatch release version by going to the project's GitHub *Releases* page or use the public API with something like
     that:

         curl -so- https://api.github.com/repos/cybertec-postgresql/pgwatch/releases/latest | jq .tag_name | grep -oE '[0-9\.]+'